peterhinch/micropython_ir/README.md

 # 4. Receiver

-This implements a class for each supported protocol, namely `NEC_IR`, `RC5_IR` and `RC6_M0`.
+This implements a class for each supported protocol, namely `NEC_IR`, `SONY_IR`, `RC5_IR` and `RC6_M0`.
 Applications should instantiate the appropriate class with a callback.
-The callback will run whenever an IR pulsetrain is received.
+The callback will run whenever an IR pulse train is received.

 Constructor:
 `NEC_IR` args: `pin`, `callback`, `extended=True`, `*args`
+`SONY_IR` args: `pin`, `callback`, `bits=20`, `*args`
 `RC5_IR` and `RC6_M0`: args `pin`, `callback`, `*args`

-Args:
+Args (all protocols):
  1. `pin` is a `machine.Pin` instance configured as an input, connected to the IR decoder chip.
  2. `callback` is the user supplied callback (see below).
+ 4. `*args` Any further args will be passed to the callback.

+Protocol specific args:
- 3. `extended` is an NEC specific boolean.
+ 1. `extended` is an NEC specific boolean.
 Remotes using the NEC protocol can send 8 or 16 bit addresses.
 If `True` 16 bit addresses are assumed - an 8 bit address will be correctly received.
 Set `False` to enable extra error checking for remotes that return an 8 bit address.
- 4. `*args` Any further args will be passed to the callback.
+ 2. `bits=20` Sony specific.
+The SIRC protocol comes in 3 variants: 12, 15 and
+ 20 bits.
+The default will handle bitstreams from all three types of remote.
+ Choosing a value matching your remote improves the timing and reduces the likelihood of errors when handling repeats: the SIRC timing when a button is held down is tight in 20 bit mode.

 The callback takes the following args:
  1. `data` Integer value fom the remote.
 A negative value indicates an error